jumsay/Readme2Code/README.md

 # Readme2Code

 Welcome to the **Readme2Code** project!
-This project aims to streamline the process of converting README documentation into functional code.
+This project aims to streamline the process of converting README documentation into functional code unsing AI.
 Below, you'll find detailed policies guiding the development and usage of the **Readme2Code** system.

 ## Table of Contents